DawnB1/Info-Security-Tenets-Terms-and-Frameworks/README.md

 4. Service Operation - Assuring daily operations by delivering recursive support tasks through resources such as a service desk or backups, to name a few
 5. Continuous Service Improvement - Looking at established key performance indicators (KPIs) and their evolution, including any problems and bottlenecks, and performing the needed analysis to develop optimization proposals

+# Comparing NIST & SANS Incident Frameworks

+NIST is the National Institute of Standards and Technology, a U.S. government agency that specializes in all kinds of tech.
+The NIST Cybersecurity Framework is one of the most popular methodologies for better understanding and managing cybersecurity risk.
+A component of their over-all framework is the NIST Incident Framework, which is one of the most widely-used incident response standards around the world.

+The NIST Incident Framework involves four steps:

+1. Preparation
+2. Detection and Analysis
+3. Containment, Eradication and Recovery
+4. Post-Incident Activity

+SANS Incident Response 101
+Sysadmin, Audit, Network, and Security (SANS) is a private organization that researches and educates industries in the four key cyber disciplines.
+The SANS framework primarily focuses on security as opposed to NIST, which has a wider domain of operation.

+The SANS framework is similar to the NIST framework, except it splits out the containment, eradication, and recovery into discrete steps.
+The six phases of the SANS framework are as follow:

+1. Preparation
+2. Identification
+3. Containment
+4. Eradication
+5. Recovery
+6. Lessons Learned

 # TENETS AND TERMS

 ## The Zero Trust Model